Cat Clinic North Hours of Operation Monday - Friday: 8am - 6pm Saturday: 8:30am - 1pm Sunday: Closed Holidays: Closed

 Dr. Tammy Sadek graduated first in her class at the University of Minnesota in 1984.
 She founded the Kentwood Cat Clinic in 1987.
 Dr. Sadek's interests include internal medicine, ultrasound, behavioral counseling, and geriatric medicine.
 Dr. Sadek is Board Certified in Feline Practice by the American Board of Veterinary Practitioners and was the consulting veterinarian for Hope College for several years.
-She has two children, one grandchild, several cats, and a tolerant husband.
+She has two children, three grandchildren, several cats, and a tolerant husband.
 Dr. Sadek loves to travel, and also is enjoying exploring the world of jewelry making and enameling.

 Dr. Sadek is one of two veterinarians in the State of Michigan who is Board Certified in Feline Medicine.
 Dr Sadek has co-authored the 2014 House Soiling Guideline by the American Association of Feline Practitioners.
 Dr Sadek has given numerous lectures on Feline Medicine to other veterinarians as well as to cat owners.
 She sees many referral feline patients for consults on challenging feline medicine cases, house soiling cats, radioactive iodine treatment of hyperthyroid cats, ultrasound, as well as specialized surgeries such as subtotal colectomy for constipated cats or perineal urethrostomy for male cats with urinary issues.

 Dr. Alyson Coppens